 Why should you keep a 4 year old in a harness?
 Once you put a child in a booster seat, that child becomes responsible for her own safety in the car – that means she needs to resist every impulse to pick up a fallen to and keep herself fully upright and in proper position even when sleeping.
 As the parent of a 4 year old, I’d rather be the one responsible for keeping my child safe in an accident and the best way to do that is with a harness.
 If you’re traveling with a child between the ages of 3 and 5, check out this awesome portable car booster seat alternative.

 Back to our regularly scheduled program… We generally recommend the Bubblebum for kids ages 5 and up.
 Their bodies are better equipped to handle an accident and their minds are (hopefully) mature enough to understand the importance of staying in the right position.
+That maturity is one of the most important booster seat requirements and shouldn’t be taken lightly.

 How do you use the Bubblebum?